-Let’s clear up the controversy around using booze (alcoholic beverages) in baked goods, hot sauces, barbecue sauces, chocolate truffles, and other homemade food products prepared in the home kitchen and sold to the consumer.
+Let’s clear up the controversy around wanting to bake with booze (alcoholic beverages).
+Let’s look at when you can and can’t use booze in baked goods or other homemade food products sold to the consumer.

-In the state of North Carolina, the rules and regulations for using alcohol in homemade food products are different from other states across the U.S.
+In North Carolina, the rules and regulations for using alcohol in homemade food products are different from other states.

-For example, in NC an ABC (Alcoholic Beverage Control) permit is not required for a cottage food operator using alcoholic beverages as an ingredient.
+For example, in NC an Alcoholic Beverage Control permit is not required to use alcoholic beverages as an ingredient.
 The key words here are “using alcoholic beverages as an INGREDIENT.”
-However, a commercial type business (that’s you) selling and/or serving any type of alcoholic beverage requires ABC permits.
+But, a commercial type business (that’s you) selling or serving any type of alcoholic beverage requires an ABC permit.

 Below is a Wilton video showing how booze can be incorporated in a cupcake.
 Doing this for personal use is allowed.
 If you have a private party with family/friends, great!
 Once you slap a price on the cupcakes and sell them; it becomes illegal.
 You are selling alcohol.
 If you pop a tiny bottle of booze in the top of the cupcake (even if the bottle is unopened) it’s illegal.